 In contemporary terms, few people would normally be conscious of these energies, but all people would be subconsciously aware of them.
 For example, sometimes these energies can be felt or sensed.
 Days, weeks and even years “feel” different from others.
 However, outside of Western astrology, the idea that time periods could have different energetic patterns – which actually could have practical, literal or physical effects – is usually not taken very seriously.

 Archetypes and Symbolism

 Mayan archetypes, deities or gods were assigned to express, depict and present the characteristics of these energies.
-Thereby, time and energy were given “shape”, so to say.
-The traits and characteristics of these archetypes, deities and gods would then “embody” the nature of the ages, in order to understand and “see” them better.
+Thereby, time and energy were given “shape”, so to speak.
+The traits and characteristics of these archetypes, deities and gods would then “embody” the natures of the ages, in order to understand and “see” them better.
 This gave time dimensional qualities that go far beyond the concept of time simply being measured as an arbitrary linear process.

 Circles, Cycles and Linearity